 A One and Two

-On this partly sunny 63 degree day with 65/35 percent visibility due to whispy clouds and heavy marine layer along the horizon blocking the view of both Catalina Island and Anacapa Channel Islands, one gray whale observed heading south 250 yards out from the pinnacles and another was observed in the surf passing bath house 3 todayin the 2 hrs I observed today.
-Lifeguard Kyle (a reliable eyewitness) observed 4 gray whales heading south earlier in the day.
-The road going in to Pt Dume is still closed at Westward but the road repair to the storm drain is nearly finished.
+On this partly sunny 63 degree day with 65/35 percent visibility due to whispy clouds and heavy marine layer along the horizon blocking the view of both Catalina Island and Anacapa Channel Islands, one gray whale observed heading south 250 yards out from the pinnacles and another was observed in the surf passing bath house … Continue reading A One and Two

 Not a One

-After over a week of heavy marine layer, wet rainy days with poor visabilty, today’s sunshine and 72 degree weather was welcomed.
+After over a week of heavy marine layer, wet rainy days with poor visabilty, today's sunshine and 72 degree weather was welcomed.
 Erosion from the recent storms damaged a large run off pipe under the road leading to the beach causing it to be blocked off until the repairs are finished.
-Dolphins frolicked in the late afternoon as the sun was setting, one harbor seal in the surf, several sea lions up on sea lion rock, a dozen or more cormorants out on bird rock, a flock of sanderlings flitting along the tide line but not a one gray whale in the 3 hrs I observed today!
+Dolphins frolicked in the … Continue reading Not a One

 First North Bound Gray Whale Sighting

 Three gray whales counted today in the late afternoon sun.
 Two heading south in one sighting and one heading north in the second sighting, making it the first north bound observation of 2017.
-A large group of dolphins were spotted during the sunset as the last few surfers waited for the last ride in to shore.
+A large group of dolphins were spotted during the sunset as the last few surfers waited for the last ride in to … Continue reading First North Bound Gray Whale Sighting

 Rainy Day Shut Out

 Low visibility made it difficult to spot gray whales migrating south today.
 There were surfers, swimmers, sea lions, one willet shore bird and several dog walkers as well the regular sea gulls making the 2.5hrs I watched enjoyable non the less.
-At sunset the clouds broke up just enough to brighten up the sky drizzly rain was still falling , not quite a sun shower but a glowing drizzle.
+At sunset the clouds broke up just enough to brighten up the sky drizzly … Continue reading Rainy Day Shut Out